Freedom

 standard."

-subject to a public vote; a majority has
+rights are not subject to a public vote; a

-no right to vote away the rights of a
+majority has no right to vote away the

 minorities from oppression by majorities